liuzhousi/FPGC4/Documentation/docs/progress.md

 - add new functions to assembler page
 	- rbp rsp mapped to r14 r15 for c compiler
 	- added negative offset option for read, write and copy instruction
+- add picture of SPI flasher, and add/improve instructions on how to use them (seperate page + commands + hardware mod of spi module)
+- add something about WSL2

 ## Todo C compiler related